 A. You should leave this field blank until you receive an Operation ID (OPID) for your NMS in your acknowledgement letter from the Ministry of Agriculture and Food and the Ministry of Rural Affairs.
 Once you receive the OPID, enter it in your NMAN file for future communication about your NMS.

 Q. Can I open a file created in an older version of NMAN in NMAN3?

-Q. How do I represent manure deposited on pasture in MSTOR?
+Q. How do I represent manure deposited on pasture in NMAN?

-A. When adding livestock in MSTOR a new manure form is available: Pasture.
-Using the input fields on the Livestock Information screen you can enter the appropriate utilization time that your animals will be on pasture.
+A. When adding a livestock type, you can select the pasture manure form.
+Using the input fields on the Livestock Information screen, enter the appropriate utilization time that your animals will be on pasture.
 Pasture material is represented as Grazing Units (GU) and is not included in the "material remaining" calculations.

-Q. What do each of the acronyms means in NMAN?
+Q. What do the acronyms used in NMAN mean?